OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 - [Download v1.3.0.0]() **[!]
 Latest Version**

 ## Load Order Library
-You can find the Load Order Library page [here](https://loadorderlibrary.com/lists/chaos-mage-randomized-challenge) at any time.
+You can find and view the Load Order Library page [here](https://loadorderlibrary.com/lists/chaos-mage-randomized-challenge) at any time.

 # Installation
 Installing Chaos Mage is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).